-Traffic accidents usually happen so fast that it's sometimes difficult to determine how it happened and who was at fault.
+Traffic accidents usually happen so fast that it can be difficult to determine how the accident happened and who was at fault.
 It helps to have a general outline of first steps you should take.
-The key is to first ensure the safety of everyone involved.
-The first steps following a car accident include the following:
+Of greatest importance is to ensure the safety of everyone involved.

-- Contact your insurance company, keeping in mind that they may deny your claim if you fail to tell the truth
+- Contact your insurance company, keeping in mind that they may deny your claim if you fail to tell the truth.

 Taking Notes About Car Accident Injuries

 In your notes, you'll want to write down everything you can remember about how the accident started, how it unfolded at impact(s), and its aftermath.
 What were the weather conditions?
-Were there signs of driver impairment?
+Were there signs of driver impairment, an example of which could be intoxication?
 Was anything said after the accident that might help explain who the responsible party was?

 When to Report a Car Accident

-There is no one right answer to soon you should report a car accident to your insurance provider, to the other driver's provider, or even if it needs to be reported at all.
+There is no one right answer on whether you should report a car accident to your insurance provider, to the other driver's provider, or even if it needs to be reported at all.
 The rule of thumb is that most car accidents should be reported to your insurance company, especially if it's your fault, as soon as possible.
 Keep in mind that even a low-speed collision can cause costly but otherwise unseen damage.